 We ran out of time to do the hayride, but we did see it several times at the pumpkin patch.
 The line was really short in the morning, but it got super long at lunchtime.

 They did have hula hoops available to entertain kids while they waited.
-And you could probably send kids and a grown-up over to play in other nearby areas why another grown-up waits in the line.
+And you could probably send kids and a grown-up over to play in other nearby areas while another grown-up waits in line.